fontforge/libspiro/README.md

   The anchor behaves as both left and right constraint points at one single point.

-The left constraint, right constraint, anchor and handle points are easiest explained using examples from path5 and path6 which are both tested in tests/call-test.c
+The left constraint, right constraint, anchor and handle points are easiest explained using examples from path5 and path6 which are tested in tests/call-test5.c and tests/call-test6.c

 ![](path5.png) ![](path6.png)
 ```c